Articles of Peace

 The next idea (the "Centering Questions") can be a life saver along the path of letting go of control.

-(Stop being controlling.
+b) Stay In Your Business (Stop being controlling.
 Live in the 5 Questions.)

 Staying in your business means asking and living inside the "Centering Questions."
 Your conversation with your spouse has these questions running in the background, which keeps you out of controllment, in your own business and moving steadily toward something that could work for both of you.